raspberrypilearning/time-to-make/en/step_9.md

 --- /task ---

 --- task ---
-The wheel has three angles to turn to: 90 degrees, 180 degrees, 270 degrees.
+The are three more designs to choose from.
+To get to these the wheel has to turn to either 90 degrees, 180 degrees, 270 degrees.

 Add an `angle` variable.
 Use `choice` to randomly choose between the three angles.